Epoxy adhesive – the most used industrial adhesive

 One component epoxy adhesives are easy to process as they do not require mixing.
 They usually have a paste-like consistency which makes them ideal for application by trowel or extrusion by beads.
 These adhesives cure in elevated temperature between 120° and 175°C (250° and 350°F) depending on the formulation.
 They fill and seal gaps efficiently, particularly between metal surfaces.

 The two component epoxy adhesives are greater in versatility, as they are used in all market segments.
-They are slightly more complex to process, as the two components, resin and catalyst, must be mixed with each other, and the worklife is limited from a few minutes to a couple of hours depending on the formulation.
-These adhesives cure in ambient temperature, but the process can be sped up by applying heat or an external source of energy such as UV light depending on the formulation.
+They are slightly more complex to process, as the two components, resin and catalyst, must be mixed with each other, and the worklife is limited from a few minutes to a couple of hours depending on the industrial epoxy adhesive formulations.
+These 2K epoxy resin adhesives cure in ambient temperature, but the process can be sped up by applying heat or an external source of energy such as UV light depending on the formulation.
 Generally, the adhesives cure to the toughest bonds when the curing period has been the longest.

-The major advantage of 2K epoxies is that they adhere to almost any surface including wood, metals, plastics, ceramics and various types of rubber.
+The major advantage of 2K epoxy glue solutions is that they adhere to almost any surface including wood, metals, plastics, ceramics and various types of rubber.
 They also are resistant to physical and chemical influences including heat resistance to 95° to 200°C (200°F to 390°F).

 1. DGEBA epoxy resin

-Diglycidyl ether of bisphenol A (BPA), better known as DGEBA epoxy, is the oldest epoxy resin, and by far the most important in adhesive formulations, not the least due to its relatively low cost of raw materials.
+Diglycidyl ether of bisphenol A (BPA), better known as DGEBA epoxy, is the oldest epoxy resin, and by far the most important in epoxy adhesive formulations, not the least due to its relatively low cost of raw materials.
 Additionally, this resin is compatible with a wide range of catalysts allowing for a broad selection of properties to be created.
-The adhesives systems using DGEBA epoxy, cure either in room temperature or with additional heat.
+The industrial epoxy adhesive systems using DGEBA epoxy, cure either in room temperature or with additional heat.

 DGEBA epoxy resin exists as low molecular weight liquids, high molecular weight semi solids and solids as well as brominated resins.
 The latter are used primarily for application requiring ignition resistance.
 Therefore brominated resins are common for example in circuit boards and other applications where flame retardance is needed.